symbolslogic/symbolslogic.github.io/lessons/biconditional.md

 Similarly, if the cat does not run away, it means the dog did NOT bark.

 Since the truth-property of one statement dictates the truth-property of the other statement, the biconditional is also sometimes referred to as “equivalence”.

+Speaking of equivalence, since we have covered most the necessary logical connectives at this point, we can state that:

+> a ↔ b

+Is equivalent to:

+> (a ∧ b) ∨ (¬a ∧ ¬b)

+At this point, you should know how to read that: a disjunction made up of two conjuncts, wherein the first conjunct asserts that both `a` and `b` are true; and the second conjunct asserts that both are...
+Well, you might be able to already guess it, but we still need to cover the negation symbol.